Human rights conditions for environmental civil society in Russia: 2023 status update

 3. Increased use of psychiatric treatment to punish and silence activists

-Although not new, we have seen in 2023 an increase in use of compulsory psychiatric treatment, so-called punitive psychiatry, known as a repressive practice in the Soviet Union.
-In 2023 we noted at least three such cases: Two against environmental defenders related to their environmental work, and one against environmental defender for his anti-war action.
+Although this practice is not new, we have seen in 2023 an increase in use of compulsory psychiatric treatment, so-called punitive psychiatry, well known as a repressive practice in the Soviet Union (and other countries).
+The authorities make it seem insane to be an activist in Russia; portraying activists as ‘crazy’ marginalises their activism and stigmatises the activist groups they represent.
+In 2023 we noted at least three such cases: two cases are against environmental defenders related to their environmental work, and one case is against an environmental defender for his anti-war action.
+Alexander Bakhtin, defender of the forest in Moscow region was sentenced to six years in a general regime penal colony and additionally to a compulsory outpatient psychiatric treatment for disseminating “fakes” about the Russian army.
+He had published three anti-war posts on VKontakte.[iii]

 4. Environmental issues interlinked with other issues